A low-cost actively managed portfolio service designed for long-term capital growth through the use of investment trusts.

 The investment trust industry has continued to invest in ground-breaking opportunities including technology, biotechnology, healthcare, emerging and frontier markets, private equity and venture capital.
 These recent developments continue to make investment trusts both highly attractive and relevant to investors.

-Crossing Point Heritage portfolios are managed in a different way to the Guardian portfolio services.
-Within our Heritage Portfolios, we adopt a traditional, long-only management style.
+Crossing Point Heritage portfolios are managed in a similar way to the Guardian portfolio services.
+Within our Heritage Portfolios, we add a tactical trading overlay to a traditional management style.

 Lower management costs than open-ended investment companies.